 We emphasize what is known as “consecutive expository preaching.”
 That means that the weekly sermons are expositions of a book of the Bible.
 The sermons are considered long by today’s standards (usually about 45 minutes).
 You can sample this part of our worship by visiting the “Sermons” page of this website.
 You will find many sermons available to give you a sense of the preaching we offer.

 While our primary focus is on the ministries of the Lord’s Day, we have other times to get together.
-On Saturday mornings, men and boys meet at a local restaurant for breakfast.
+Every couple of months our men and boys meet at church for breakfast.
 And the women gather weekly for our Ladies’ Coffee.
 These are times of fellowship and building relationships.

 Once a year we meet for our Fall Retreat.
 This has traditionally been on the last weekend in October and features a Reformation Day (October 31) theme.
 A guest speaker from one of our sister Reformed Baptist churches is invited and asked to address us on a Reformation theme.